List of cancelled Nintendo 64 games

 The Nintendo 64 is a video game console released by Nintendo in 1996.
 The console was a moderate success with 32.93 millions units sold; it was three times as much as one competitor, the Sega Saturn, but only a third of the sales of its other competitor, the original PlayStation.
 Third party game developers cancelled multiple games for the system, with commonly-cited reasons including its lower sales numbers compared to the PlayStation, its unconventional controller, and Nintendo's decision to stick with the game cartridge format, which was more costly to produce and featured far less storage than the PlayStation's CD-ROMs.
-Additionally, the brief lifespan and commercial failure of the 64DD, a Japan-only Nintendo 64 add-on, led to many of its games being cancelled or reworked for release on the standard Nintendo 64.
+Additionally, the brief lifespan and commercial failure of the 64DD, a Japan-only Nintendo 64 add-on, led to many of its games being cancelled, reworked for release on the standard Nintendo 64, or ported to its successor, the GameCube.
 This list documents games that were announced for the Nintendo 64 at some point, but did not end up being released for it in any capacity.
 It also documents cancelled 64DD games, as well as unreleased 64DD-specific versions of other Nintendo 64 games.